 - 1 What are Smart Scales?

-- 2 How Does a Smart Scale Work?
+- 2 How Does a Body Fat Scale Work?

 - 3 Are Smart Scales Accurate?

-- 4 Who Should Use a Smart Scale?
+- 4 Who Should Use a Body Fat Scale?

-Before we take a look at the ins and outs of smart scales, here’s a sneak peek at how the best on the market compare against each other:
+Before we take a look at the ins and outs of smart scales, here’s a sneak peek at how four of our favorite body fat scales compare against each other:

 What are Smart Scales?